keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ### Porphyrogeniture 👑

 Purple has long signified royalty and power, to the point that its use was restricted to high office, not just due to the expense of natural purple dye, but often enforced by social codes and law.
 Famously, Romans officials would colour their formal attire (togas) with a strip of purple along the border.
 This style, the *toga praetexta* (from Preator, a magistrate position below Consul) wasn't solely restricted to appointed officials, but likely had a religious origin and was worn by priests and [pre-adolescent children of fortunate birth](https://www.jstor.org/stable/693055).
 However, a toga fully clad in purple become restricted to Roman consuls and generals performing a Triumph, and later to the Emperor alone, and the unsanctioned wearing of purple was even codified as an offence punishable by death during Nero's reign.

-The association of the Tyrian purple hue with royalty extended beyond clothing, and Byzantine (Eastern Roman) queens would give birth to future rulers in rooms decorated with a deep-purple Imperal Porphyry (from Ancient Greek *porphyra* - purple) stone.
-This birthright to colour distinction was enforced from cradle to grave, as Emperors were buried in tombs made from porphyry, some [survive today outside the Archealogical Museum in Instanbul](https://www.pallasweb.com/deesis/imperial-porphyry-tombs.html).
+The association of the Tyrian purple hue with royalty extended beyond clothing, and Byzantine (Eastern Roman) queens would give birth to future rulers in rooms decorated with a deep-purple Imperal Porphyry stone (from Ancient Greek *porphyra* - purple).
+This birthright to distinction through colour was enforced from cradle to grave, as Emperors were buried in tombs made from porphyry, some [survive today outside the Archealogical Museum in Instanbul](https://www.pallasweb.com/deesis/imperial-porphyry-tombs.html).
 The purple name echoes throughout history, such as the sisters Zoe and Theodora Porphyrogenita who co-ruled the Byzantine empire after a popular revolt.

-### Born in the purple 🟣
+### Born in the purple 🟣 -- I think this might could be merged or re-written but I like the heading.
+Skip for now - Ed.

 Ironically, despite the incredibly rarity of steadfast purple in nature, purple was the first in a tidal wave of synthetic industrial dyes, bringing the colour to the masses causing it to become commonplace and unfashionable in quickly after reaching the mass market.
-The discovery of artifical purple dye (mauvine) was entirely accidentally, but the chemical knowledge to synthesise at massive scale required the unravelling some of the fundemental mysteries in organic (carbon-based) chemistry, and clarification how electrons create molecular structure and govern the interactions of dye molecules with light.
+The discovery of artifical purple dye (mauvine) was entirely accidentally, but the chemical knowledge to synthesise at massive scale required unravelling some of the fundemental mysteries in organic (carbon-based) chemistry, and clarification about how electrons create molecular structure and govern the interactions of dye molecules with light.

-### Muckracking ⚗️

 - The search for a cheap route to quinine to treat malaria
 - The same quinine which makes [tonic water glow ultraviolet under black light](/images/tonic_water_UV_Paul_Garland.jpg).